pseudoyu/yu-blog/content/en/about.md

 ## ✋ Hi, I'm [Yu Zhang](https://www.pseudoyu.com)

-Blockchain (Golang) Developer, MSc Student in Department of Computer Science @ The University of Hong Kong (HKU).
+Blockchain Developer, MSc Graduate in ECIC(Electronic Commerce and Internet Computing) @ The University of Hong Kong (HKU).
 Love to learn and build things.
 [Follow me on GitHub](https://github.com/pseudoyu)

 I want to learn things and become a better person.
 I enjoy reading, thinking and writing in my leisure time.